-LI BIOSKELCII Applicant's Biosketch - The applicant (i.e., the person submitting this Proposal or overseeing the Fellowship) should include a biosketch which includes a description of the applicant's role in the proposed Fellowship project and should not exceed 5 pages.
-Fellow's Biosketch - If your organization's fellowship selection process has already closed (i.e. , you have already selected one or more fellows for your Fellowship program), then you may include a biosketch of him, her, or them.
-However, if you have not already selected your fellow(s), then please do not include a biosketch of him, her, or them.
-Bud get - maximum of \$75,000 A detailed budget and budget justification for the Fellowship.
-Direct expenses - Fellowships funds may be used to pay salaries of Fellows and HCPs directly involved in the fellowship (e.g., delivering unconscious bias training with the fellow to other HCPs) for their work directly within the scope of their fellowship and other direct expenses (such as institutional overhead, etc.).
-For compliance reasons, if the fellowship includes any clinical work involving both billable services and research or teaching, funds may not be used to pay for salary or any portion of a position that bills for services.
-Funds may be used to cover the costs of travel, lodging, and registration at the conferences or professional meetings where Fellows present the outcomes from their fellowship work.
-Funds may be used to cover the costs of travel, lodging and registration for Fellows to attend major educational, scientific, or policymaking meetings of national, regional or specialty medical associations that directly relate to their work on the fellowship.
+- □ Fellow's Biosketch If your organization's fellowship selection process has already closed (i.e., you have already selected one or more fellows for your Fellowship program), then you may include a biosketch of him, her, or them.
+However, if you have not already selected your fellow(s), then please do not include a biosketch of him, her, or them. - □ Budget maximum of \$75,000 - \Box A detailed budget and budget justification for the Fellowship. - Direct expenses Fellowships funds may be used to pay salaries of Fellows and HCPs directly involved in the fellowship for their work directly within the scope of their fellowship and other direct expenses (such as institutional overhead, etc.).
+While institutional overhead is permissible, preference will be given to proposals with no, or minimal, overhead in the budget. - For compliance reasons, if the fellowship includes any clinical work involving both billable services and research or teaching, funds may not be used to pay for salary or any portion of a position that bills for services. - □ Funds may be used to cover the costs of travel, lodging, and registration at the conferences or professional meetings where Fellows present the outcomes from their fellowship work. - □ Funds may be used to cover the costs of travel, lodging and registration for Fellows to attend major educational, scientific, or policymaking meetings of national, regional or specialty medical associations that directly relate to their work on the fellowship.